We are Community

 Mandatory alcohol and sexual assault online education programming for all incoming undergraduates at Iona College

 Survey 1 & 2 (AlcoholEDU & Haven)

-As part of Iona College’s comprehensive approach to alcohol abuse and sexual assault prevention, all incoming undergraduates are required to complete AlcoholEdu for College and Haven, a sexual assault prevention program.
+As part of Iona College’s comprehensive approach to alcohol abuse and sexual assault prevention, all incoming students, including undergraduates, graduate students, transfer students, commuter students, and residential students are required to complete AlcoholEdu for College and Haven, a sexual assault prevention program.
 These are thoughtful educational programs dealing with key issues to our community.
 We selected these programs for you due to their science-based, non-opinionated approach that incorporates proven prevention theories and educational strategies that will help you understand many aspects of sexual assault and alcohol abuse.
 Whether you drink or not, AlcoholEDU will help you make well-informed decisions about alcohol and help you address the drinking behavior of your peers.
 Haven utilizes customized course pathways for males and females providing a highly relevant and meaningful experience.
-These two courses are available to you starting on July 28, 2014.
+These two courses are available to you starting on July 25, 2016.

 AlcoholEDU has two parts, both of which must be completed.

 Part I consists of the following:

 Pre-test and Exam